Vineetha-567/web-Scrapper-NodeJs/README.md

-# web-Scrapper-NodeJs

-# axios :
+# web-scraping-with-node
-axios is a JavaScript library used to make HTTP requests from node. js or XMLHttpRequests from the browser
+This is a simple web scraping example with JavaScript (node.js packages)
+- Package used: Request and Cheerio
+- Webpage scraped:quill.com
+- Download - npm install - node index.js